Automated Privacy Information Annotation in Large Language Model Interactions: Additional Experiment Details and Results

+Figure \ref{table:prompt_zero_query} - Figure \ref{table:prompt_zero_info}, Figure \ref{table:prompt_icl_query} - \ref{table:prompt_icl_info}, and Figure \ref{table:prompt_train_query} - \ref{table:prompt_train_info} shows detailed prompts used for zero-shot generation, in-context learning, and training privacy detection models, respectively.
+For zero-shot generation and in-context learning, we prompt language models to extract privacy phrases from user dialogues and generate specific information for each identified phrase.
+For fine-tuning, we employ a concise template to guide the model, allowing it to learn both the content and output format from the training data.

-\section{Inference Time for Local Privacy Detection Models}
+\subsection{Inference Time for Local Privacy Detection Models}

-{ To explore the real-time inference efficiency of the local privacy detection models which are fine-tuned on our dataset, we measured the average privacy detection time per query for both English and Chinese samples.
-The model precision is set to FP16 and the results is shown in Table \ref{table:infer_time_en} and Table \ref{table:infer_time_zh}.
-These results reveal the time efficiency of local privacy detection with billion-scale LLMs. }
+To explore the real-time inference efficiency of the local privacy detection models, which are fine-tuned on our dataset, we measured the average privacy detection time per query for both English and Chinese samples.
+The model precision is set to FP16, and the results are shown in Table \ref{table:infer_time_en} and Table \ref{table:infer_time_zh}.
+These results reveal the time efficiency of local privacy detection with billion-scale LLMs.

-\section{Case Study}
+\subsection{Case Study}

-Current local privacy detection methods also have some limitations.
-Table \ref{table:bad_case} presents a bad case from the fine-tuned Qwen2.5-7B, where the local model incorrectly extracted a general question that did not actually expose the user's privacy.
-Moreover, the model failed to identify certain implicit privacy phrases.
+Figure \ref{fig:bad_case} presents a failure case from the fine-tuned Qwen2.5-7B, where the local model incorrectly extracts a general question that does not actually expose the user's privacy.
+Moreover, the model fails to identify certain implicit privacy phrases.
 These shortcomings highlight the challenges of extracting phrases and generating accurate information.
 Light-weight LLMs, with limited text comprehension abilities, require more sophisticated methods to be developed in future work for effective privacy detection on the user side.